ianmurfinxyz/software_renderer/README.md

 - lighting and shading.
 - Normal mapping.

-## Dependencies

-- SDL2
-- SDL2_ttf

 ## Compilation

-The project contains a CMakeLists.txt file which I setup to be used with my CLion project.
-You can also just compile it from the command line as detailed below (it is far easier on Linux).

 ### Linux

-Just install SDL2 and SDL2_ttf via your package manager, on arch linux this is done via pacman like,
+The project has dependencies on SDL2 and SDL2_ttf only, thus install those via your package manager, which on arch linux this is done via pacman:

 ```shell
 pacman -s sdl2 sdl2_ttf